telerik/teststudio-docs/docs/troubleshooting-guide/installation-problems-tg/create-installer-log-file.md

 ## Troubleshoot

-The most convenient approach to investigate such kind of issues is to check the installer log and analyze the specific case.
+The most convenient approach to investigate such issues is to check the installer log and analyze the specific case.

 ## Generate Installer Log for Telerik Control Panel Installation

 If you used the __Telerik Control Panel__ to install Test Studio, the log was automatically generated for you.
-Simply open the folder %ProgramData%\Telerik\Installer\Logs and locate the appropriate log file.
+Simply open the folder %ProgramData%\Progress\Installer\Logs and locate the appropriate log file.
 It will be named something like:

 - `msi_log_2015-11-18_TestStudio_WebDesktop_xxxx_x_xxx_Purchase.log`